 Official: Lightning ignites barn fire, damages antique cars

-GONZALES - Fire officials say lightning sparked a fire that damaged an Ascension Parish barn and its valuable contents.
+ST. AMANT - Fire officials say lightning sparked a fire that damaged an Ascension Parish barn and its valuable contents.

-The fire was reported after 5 p.m. off Weber City Road in Gonzales.
+The fire was reported after 5 p.m. off Weber City Road in St. Amant.
 The flames were contained by 5:45 p.m.

 WOW!
 Lightning struck this barn in St. Amant starting a fire that naturally stopped right before this cross @WBRZ pic.twitter.com/W1qiiASb27— Sydney Kern (@sydneykern) April 18, 2019